LegendDuoKeeper/Pokermon-Ext/README.md

   - Request and/or implement a way to prevent certain jokers from being called by pokeball items (Diancie, Shaymin-Sky Forme)

-  - Get Tekky to make similarly long-winded writeups for his jokers

   - Get sidetracked by other ideas and make more jokers before finishing above tasks

 ---